Brandon-C92/US_Southern_Border_Metrics/README.md

 To explore the seasonal componet further, I decided to take a look at when in the year the uptick in apprehensions happen, and plotted that.
 I made the months based on ammount of data and picked out the changes from that since there was so much data to use.

 ![Seasonal Analysis of Border Apprehensions(Month)](https://github.com/Brandon-C92/US_Southern_Border_Metrics/assets/161045627/e203aae0-300b-448c-b47a-44770a21265c)
 Fig 3.
-The rate of apprehensions (to) the United States in the dataset, over time (by month).
+The rate of apprehensions (in) the United States in the dataset, over time (by month).

 Looking at this this plot we can see that based on the data provided that the month of July seems to be the peak time that we experience an influx of immigrants or apprehensions to the United States.
 After seeing this I wanted to see where (what border) people are coming to America from, in essence where the encouters are taking place.